Swirrl/imd_mapper/README.md

 * Mapping the 2010 English Indices of Multiple Deprivation.

-This is the code for the map explorer for [OpenDataCommunities](http://opendatacommunities.org/imd_mapper/map.html Indices of Multiple Deprivation data.
+This is the code for the app at http://opendatacommunities.org/imd_mapper/map.html

 * How we built it

-We're writing a series of blog on the [Learn Linked Data blog](http://learnlinkeddata.com/articles/lets-make-a-linked-data-app-mapping-imd-stats), to explain the process we went through to build this.
+We're writing a series of blog posts [here](http://learnlinkeddata.com/articles/lets-make-a-linked-data-app-mapping-imd-stats), to explain the process we went through to build this.

 * License